Skip to content

 How To Make Lattice Pie Crust

 Lattice pie crust can be made with homemade crust and refrigerated pie crust.
-This simple method is often complicated terms with which you’ve not familiar such as “weaving lattice crust.”
+This simple method is often complicated by terms with which you’ve not familiar such as “weaving lattice crust.”
 Weaving just sounds too complicated, which is why many bakers shy away from attempting to make this super easy crust.
 Done the easy way there is no weaving.
 You simply fold the lattice strips up or down to place the next strip.

 Our website contains only pie recipes.
 Pies are my favorite dessert, and this is my website so pies it is!
 Most pies are fun to make and come out of the oven in less than hour.
 I’m not a big fan of lattice crusts but some people are so I decided to share the pros and cons of topping that luscious pie with a flaky lattice crust.
 In an average year I make about 100 pies, mostly apple, pumpkin, blueberry, and banana cream.
 Out of 100 pies I might do 10 with a lattice crust.